Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 `xrandr --output DSI-1 --rotate left`

 This will rotate only the screen, but not the touch input.

+NOTE: This info is obsolete, it's kept here just for the alternative:
 To also rotate the touch input, use:

 `xinput --set-prop 6 138 0 -1 1 1 0 0 0 0 1`

 For some reason, the 'prop' can change, so check its number with xinput to be sure.

+Updated info: Now there will be a rule installed in /etc/udev/rules.d/99-goodix.rules that will rotate the input automatically without the above manual setting.

 I don't think if this can help or not, but adding in cmdline.txt the boot option: